• F-1 Tuition Increase Control (1980, revised 1993, 1999, 2004, 2012, 2026)

-The American Student Dental Association encourages the administrations of all U.S. CODA-accredited dental schools to develop and utilize an estimated costs increase statement for incoming and existing students.
+The American Student Dental Association encourages the administrations of all U.S. CODA-accredited dental schools to develop, utilize and distribute an estimated costs increase statement for incoming and existing students.
 In the event that an unresolved dispute over tuition arises involving a dental school and its students, the association will request the school to substantiate the tuition increase.

 The American Student Dental Association endorses continued federal support for new and existing health education assistance programs, and the reinstatement or renewal of discontinued programs.